sassoftware/model-management-resources/README.md

 ## SAS Model Manager CLIs

+Here are the CLIs that are available for use with SAS Model Manager on SAS Viya 2020.1 and later:

+* SAS Viya Models CLI - enables you to perform the following tasks:

+  * Register, organize, and manage models within a common model repository.
+  * Retrieve a list of publishing destinations and published models
+  * Retrieve information about a publishing destination or published model.

+The SAS Viya Models CLI can be downloaded from the [SAS Viya CLI Downloads](https://support.sas.com/downloads/package.htm?pid=2512) page on the SAS Support website.

-Here are the CLIs that are available for use with SAS Model Manager and SAS Open Model Manager:
+Here are the CLIs that are available for use with SAS Model Manager 15.3 on SAS Viya 3.5 and SAS Open Model Manager 1.2:

 * SAS Model Repository CLI - enables you to register, organize, and manage models within a common model repository.
 * SAS Model Publish CLI - enables you to retrieve a list of publishing destinations and published objects (such as models), as well as information about a destination or published model.